 Information and statements regarding CBD, CBD oil, CBD Vapor or any other derivative of CBD have not been evaluated by the FDA and are not intended to diagnose, treat, cure or prevent any disease.

-If you are pregnant, or think you may be pregnant, consult your healthcare professional before using Pure CBD Vapors products.
+If you are pregnant, or think you may be pregnant, consult your healthcare professional before using our products.

 Using any form of hemp product does not guarantee you will pass a drug test.
 All full spectrum hemp products contain trace amounts naturally occurring THC the same way poppy seed bagels contain trace amounts of opiates and fruit juice contains trace amounts of alcohol from naturally occurring fermentation.
 It is highly unlikely to fail a drug test since hemp THC content is so low, but it is not impossible.
 Use caution when using any type of hemp product.
 If failing a drug test is detrimental to your occupation or lifestyle, do not use hemp products as they all have a small amount of risk involved.